 Brief: To promote the handmade ethically sourced gold or silver pendants made by artisan jeweller Jacqueline and Edward of Wetherby.
 To reach out to local and national press, supported by strong social media activity and strategy.

-Results: Strong sales results, featured in Retail Jeweller, York Press, BDaily and other titles.
+Results: Strong sales results, featured in Retail Jeweller, Jewellery Focus, York Press, BDaily and other titles.

 Brief: To create a new website for this wedding florist based in Sherburn in Elmett having just done a brand refresh.

 Results: We opted for a clean, fresh and easy to navigate website keeping the whole experience on brand.
 Take a look for yourself

 Brief: To write search engine optimised yet poetic website copy for the Yorkshire Nanny Company.

 Results: Told her story in a way which resonates with her intended audience and shows her personality.

 Copy: “Our life on our own farm is busy, made up of trips to agricultural shows and auction with our home-reared cows and sheep, balmy summer nights playing in the yard, book ended, always with a bedtime story read by daddy.
 I guess I have recreated the happy childhood that I had.”